tangentsoft/pidp8i/README.md

     DEP PC 0

-That zeroes the key registers and prevents the CPU from running as it normally would after giving `RESTORE` command to SIMH.
+That zeroes the key registers and prevents the CPU from running as it normally would after giving the `RESTORE` command to SIMH.

 #### --disable-usb-automount